-You must have an HFS structure as described in "Recommendation for the HFS structure" on page 223 and "Overview of creating the proper HFS structure for upgrades" on page 285.
+You must have an HFS structure as described in "Recommendation for the HFS structure" on page 195 and "Overview of creating the proper HFS structure for upgrades" on page 305.

-- Use SMP/E to install the new WebSphere for z/OS code.
+- 1. Use SMP/E to install the new WebSphere for z/OS code.
 Be sure to install the new WebSphere for z/OS code into a separate set of MVS and HFS data sets. - 2.
 Back up your current system.
-This includes: - The system management database - The LDAP database tables containing the naming space and the interface repository - Files in the HFS containing WebSphere for z/OS run-time information (usually mounted at /WebSphere390/CB390). - WebSphere for z/OS PROCLIBs - WebSphere for z/OS LOADLIBs where hlq is the high-level qualifier for the V4.0.1 data sets.
+This includes: - The system management database - The LDAP database tables containing the naming space and the interface repository - Files in the HFS containing WebSphere for z/OS run-time information (usually mounted at /WebSphere390/CB390). - WebSphere for z/OS PROCLIBs - WebSphere for z/OS LOADLIBs

-For more information, see "Guidelines for backup of the WebSphere for z/OS system" on page 207.
+For more information, see "Guidelines for backup of the WebSphere for z/OS system" on page 183.

 - 3. Set up your version-specific HFS for the new level of code. - 4.
 Edit the BBOMCFG, BBOMPAT2, BBOBIND, BBOIVPP, BBOIBN, and BBOWCMIG members in the new SBBOJCL data set according to comments in the members. - 5.
-If not already authorized, APF-authorize the following data sets: - hlq.SBBOLPA - hlq.SBBOLOAD - hlq.SBBOLD2 setomvs version=VersionB
+If not already authorized, APF-authorize the following data sets:

+- hlq.SBBOLPA

+- hlq.SBBOLOAD

+- hlq.SBBOLD2